grigricar/Bike-Share-Project-Google-Cert-/README.md

 <h1>Bike Share Analysis</h1>

-<a href="https://grigricar.github.io/Bike-Share-Project-Google-Cert-/](https://github.com/grigricar/Bike-Share-Project-Google-Cert-)">Click here for project page</a>
+<a href="https://grigricar.github.io/Bike-Share-Project-Google-Cert-/](https://github.com/grigricar/Bike-Share-Project-Google-Cert-)">ClICK HERE for project page</a>

 <h2>Description</h2>
 This project follows the structure as outlined by the Google Certificate.
 Although I did add my own touch to the analysis, the main objective was to familiarise myself with the stages of the project and the integration of the various tools.